Vipul9797/ANALYZING-CHOCOLATE-BRAND-WITH-CUSTOMER-SURVEY/README.md

 I have performed some of the Statistical Analysis Techniques:- Descriptive and Predicitive Analysis.
 Firstly, I have edited the dataset accordingly and then perfomed various R commands on it.
-Converted the Binary string data into numeric and perfomed the analysis accordingly wherever needed like for Logistic Regression analysis
+Converted the Binary string data into numeric and perfomed the analysis accordingly wherever needed like for Logistic Regression analysis.
+Performed various Statistical Analysis I can performed on this dataset and Concluded in the pdf file as mentioned.
+For better understanding, refer:-  @Analyzingchocolatebrandwithcustomersurvey.pdf file as mentioned above.